Using Your Homebrew-Modded Nintendo Wii

 USB Loader GX

-USB Loader is a utility for managing, installing, and launching games from a USB storage device.
+USB Loader GX is used for managing, installing, and launching games from a USB storage device.

-Screenshot showing Homebrew Channel and USB Loader GX installed on the Home Screen
+Home Screen showing the Homebrew Channel and USB Loader GX installed

-Screenshot showing Homebrew Channel application listing the apps that are installed on the SD card
+Homebrew Channel displaying the applications installed on the SD card

 Priiloader

-We do not recommend launching Priiloader unless you specifically know what you're doing with some of the settings.
+We do not recommend launching or modifying Priiloader settings unless you know exactly what you’re doing.

 Homebrew Browser